Before we arrived in Funchal this morning we had two “relaxing” days at sea.

 All worked out perfectly with the ship being in a prime spot, the stern turned to this world famous display.
 After the display we hoofed it back to the sheltered north of the island.

 This morning we enjoyed the very pretty approach to the pilot station.
 As it was still dark we were welcomed by a very pleasant back drop of friendly lights.
 The pilot boarded at 7 am, guided us into the port and had us berthed at 8 am.
 Funchal, located in a unique area whose geological features form an amphitheatre, is a modern city with a sheltered harbour.
 It has been the capital for more than five centuries.

-The ship was cleared shortly after arrival so our passengers could proceed ashore and the tours could be dispatched.
-Today’s tours were:
+The ship was cleared shortly after arrival so the passengers could proceed ashore and the tours could be dispatched.
+The tours today were:

-A Taste of Lisbon was a relaxing bus drive through beautiful Lisbon and its environs.
+A Taste of Lisbon took our passengers on a relaxing bus drive through beautiful Lisbon and its environs.

 Palace of Ajuda.
-After a scenic drive our passengers arrived at Ajuda National Palace.
-A neo-classical building dating from the early 19th century, it was the residence of the royal family till the abolition of the Monarchy in 1910.
+After a scenic drive through the City, the tour went to the Ajuda National Palace.
+It is a neo-Classical building dating from the early 19th century, and was the residence of the royal family till the abolition of the monarchy in 1910.

 Lisbon Tram and Port Wine was the perfect combination of seeing the sights and enjoying a taste of the local tipple.